 The Marlin firearms company would be very active in firearms development in 1955.
 All of the guns listed above would be considered good collectible classic arms today.
 The Marlin model 336 SC (sporting carbine) in the 219 zipper is a very collectible firearm.
 It was a radical idea at the time to put the 219 zipper cartridge in a 336 rifle.
 A nice little rifle to have and and admire.

 The Marlin model 56 was a totally new lever action 22 rifle made by Marlin.
 It was noted for the short stroke of the lever and was considered much faster to operate than most 22 lever rifles of that period.
 Not many of these rifles were manufactured and are quite desirable.
 Finding them in great condition is a plus, but they are desirable no matter what the condition.
 Few were made.

-Marlin would bring out a new version of the model 39.
-This would be called the Marlin model 39 ” mountie”.
+Marlin would bring out a new upgrade of the model 39.
+This would be the Marlin model 39 ” mountie”.
 It would have a straight grip stock that resembled the western style lever guns of the old west.
-It would come with a 20 inch barrel.
-These are very desirable and sought after by Marlin collectors.
+It would come with a 24 inch barrel in 1953-54.
+They would now have micro groove rifling and 20 inch barrels.
+The 24 inch mountie’s are very desirable and sought after by Marlin collectors.

 Another Marlin rifle from 1955 would be the bolt action 322 model.
 These our rare and very hard to find.
 Only manufactured for 4 years.

 By 1955 all Marlin model 336’s would be drilled and tapped for scope mounts.